ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ### Security against Unwanted Tracking for potential Targets

 The DULT Protocol must make it possible for potential Targets to discover Unwanted Tracking across Accessory hardware and Platforms within a reasonable amount of time.
 It should aid the Target in determining the location and Owner of the Accessory while not providing a full name or contact information on demand (as the Tag may merely have been lost or otherwise coincidentally in proximity, and providing excessive information would violate the privacy of a non-malicious Tag Owner).
-This could potentially be done with obfuscation, such as showing a partially redacted email address or phone number (see {{active-scanning}}).
+This could potentially be done with obfuscation, such as showing a partially redacted email address or phone number (see {{manual-scanning}}).

 ### Privacy for potential Targets against the use of security measures for further surveillance